Isothermal Equation of State of Three Dimensional Yukawa Gas

 \subsection{Equation of state}

-Following the equation of states for different $T_d$, we can conclude that for each isotherm fitting parameter $\alpha$ comes out to be closely equal to $\tilde T_d$.
-For the runs where $\Gamma^* \ll 1.0 $, the exponent $\gamma$ is close to 2.0 as shown in the case of $T_d=0.2,\:0.1\:$ and $0.05$.
-Therefore, we can conclude that a weakly coupled Yukawa gas follows the equation of state given as
+Based on the results for $\tilde T_d=0.2,\: 0.1$ and $\:0.05$, the following remarks are in order.
+For each isotherm, the fitting parameter \begin{enumerate}[(i)] \item $\alpha$ is equal to the temperature i.e. $\alpha=\tilde T_d$, and \item $\gamma$ is approximately equal to two i.e. $\gamma \approx 2.0$. \end{enumerate} Therefore, the isothermal equation of state for Yukawa gas in rare density regime can be given as

+where $\beta$ is a number which ranges from 3.3 to 4.5 for our parameters regimes and depends on the temperature.
+The reason for temperature dependence of $\beta$ will be discussed in the last section.

-The first term of the equation of state corresponds to the usual kinetic pressure whereas second term corresponds to ES pressure.
-It can be seen from the results that ES pressure can be much bigger than the dust kinetic pressure which is consistent with some experiments.
-Therefore ES pressure is a dominant contribution to the total pressure of dust.
+The first term in the equation of state corresponds to the usual kinetic pressure whereas the second term corresponds to ES pressure which depends quadratically on number density.
+It can be seen from our results that ES pressure gives a significant contribution to the total pressure of dust.